antiden/macOS-cursors-for-Windows/README.md

 1. Select your resolution filder
 2. Right click Install.inf and click «Install»
-3. Go to Control Panel → Mouse and choose «macOS Sierra 200» scheme.
+3. Go to Control Panel → Mouse and choose «macOS Cursors» scheme.
 4. Apply and enjoy the best cursors ever!

 ## Authors